PoisotLab/ms_betacov_mapping/README.md

 bioregions.
 Available information describing the spillover of zoonotic betacoronaviruses of bat origin where data was available before and up through the COVID-19 pandemic puts spillover events of SARS-CoV-2 in Wuhan, China;
-SARS-CoV in **XXX** based on the presence of closest known viruses circulating in nature, and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses (Wang et al. 2018 Virologica Sinica); MERS-CoV in **XXX** based on index cases available from a recently-published compendium of cases (Ramshaw et al. 2019).
+SARS-CoV in Guangdong, China based on the presence of closest known viruses circulating in nature, and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi];
+MERS-CoV in Saudi Arabia based on index cases available from a recently-published compendium of cases [@Ramshaw2019DatGeo].
 For the latest event, most if not all index cases are presumed to be camel-to-human transmission, and the precise origin point (if it exists) of MERS-CoV in bats is uncertain.
-Recent recombinant canine coronavirus spillover events in Haiti (**ref**) and Europe (**ref**) are not relevant here, as bats’ involvement in these cycles of transmission have been supposed to be non-existent.
+Recent recombinant canine coronavirus spillover events in Haiti [@Lednicky2021IsoNov] and Europe [@Vlasova2022AniAlp] are not relevant here, as bats’ involvement in these cycles of transmission have been supposed to be non-existent.
+These index cases fall within different phylogeographic bioregions (@fig:biogeo), which further highlight the issue that different host-virus sub-systems may lead to widespread emergence.

 ## Coevolution-informed spillover risk is different in space